Skip to product information

 Sale Sold out

 Basics: zones 4-9, sun to part shade, 10-20 feet high at maturity, 8-15 foot-wide canopy (multi-stemmed, suckering), catkins bloom March to April, both male and female on same plant, cones develop.
-Wants moist-wet mucky soil, clay tolerant, doesn't like a high pH
+Wants moist-wet mucky soil, but is okay with medium moisture, is clay tolerant, doesn't like a high pH.

 Common names: Smooth Alder, Hazel Alder, Tag Alder, Common Alder, Black Alder, Brookside Alder